The Adventure of the Gloria Scott: Print

 (Adventures of Gloria Scott).
 This loose adaptation introduces a queer parody of the Sherlock Holmes canon through the gender reversal of the protagonists: disastrous detective Gloria Scott and her faithful assistant Mary Lambert.
 A TV animation series based on this adaptation was under development as of 2014.

-The 2016 book The Murder of Mary Russell by Laurie R. King is based on the premise that Gloria Scott's Hudson is none other than the father of Holmes' landlady Mrs. Hudson.
+The 2016 book The Murder of Mary Russell by Laurie R. King is based on the premise that Gloria Scotts Hudson is none other than the father of Holmes' landlady Mrs Hudson.